 Requirements for the American Studies Major

 Ten courses are required, two of them fixed and the remaining eight to be worked out with two advisors by the end of the sophomore year.
-One American Studies advisor and one advisor from an academic field chosen by the student from contributing disciplines such as: Art, Economics, English, Environmental Science, History, Music, Politics, Religion, Sociology, Rhetoric and Media Studies, and Theatre.
+One American Studies advisor and one advisor from an academic field chosen by the student from contributing disciplines such as: Art, Economics, English, Environmental Science, History, Music, Politics, Religion, Sociology, Rhetoric, and Theatre.

 - AMST 250W American Cultural Perspectives (1)